tinyhubs/libproperties/README.md

 #	libproperties

 libproperties is a library to parse the Java .properties files.
 It was writen in pure C.
-And fullly compatible with the Java .properties file format.
+And fully compatible with the Java .properties file format.

 ###	Build